Feng Xue, IBM

 Steps for Joining the Project

 Please note: iNEMI membership is required to participate in this project sign-up.
-Sign up through November 30, 2017.
+Sign up ended November 30, 2017.
 After that date, all new sign-ups must be approved by the project team.

 For iNEMI members:

 - Fax the completed statement(s) to +1 (703) 834-2735 or scan and email to firstname.lastname@example.org